 Revisited the clay dunes on the eastern side yesterday.
 Clay and sandstone stripes of brown and purple and red bands on top.
 Ancient seashells and petrified wood rested on the surface.
-Very little sound any where.
-As I was returning to the car at sunset, two feral dogs approached and tried to attack.
+Very little sound anywhere.
+As I was returning to the car at sunset, two feral dogs approached tried to attack.
 They growled and circled around me.
-I was surprised at their aggressive nature.
-Took my camera off my tripod and began swinging it over my head, yelling and threw some rocks.
-They backed off, but fol lowed me to the car.
+I took my camera off my tripod and began swinging it over my head, yelling and threw some rocks.
+They backed off, but followed me to the car.
 It was almost dark when I drove away.